Parafusos de ombro de aço inoxidável: O guia completo para durabilidade & Precisão

 1. The Shoulder: Um suave, cylindrical section with a fixed diameter.
 This is the “workhorse” part—it provides a precise surface for parts to rotate or slide against, acting as a pivot or spacer.

-3. The Head: A drive style (Por exemplo, hexagon, socket cap) that allows you to tighten or loosen the screw with tools like wrenches or Allen keys.
+3. The Head: A drive style (por exemplo, hexagon, socket cap) that allows you to tighten or loosen the screw with tools like wrenches or Allen keys.

 What makes them unique?
-Unlike regular screws, the shoulder’s diameter ismaior than the threaded end.
+Unlike regular screws, the shoulder’s diameter islarger than the threaded end.
 This means when installed, the shoulder remains unthreaded and creates a gap between the connected parts—perfect for applications where alignment or movement is critical.
 Por exemplo, in a conveyor belt pulley, the shoulder screw’s smooth surface lets the pulley spin freely without wearing down the threads.

 Not all stainless steel shoulder screws are the same.
 The type you choose depends on your project’s environment, load requirements, and space constraints.
 Below are the most common varieties, with real-world examples to help you match them to your needs: